-(AN) — The United Nations leaned on star power to launch a renewed push on Monday for a legally binding global treaty in 2020 that would promote conservation and sustainable uses of high seas covering almost half the planet.
+The U.N. leaned on star power in a renewed push for a legally binding global treaty in 2020 to promote conservation and sustainable uses of high seas.

 A march for the environment and climate action in Melbourne, Australia (AN/John Englart)

 Two U.N. agencies adopted a new agreement to increase protections for environmental advocates and their families at risk of retaliation and violence.

 Indian Army troops in Pahalgam, among the Indian-administered portions of Jammu and Kashmi (AN/Bombman)

 The U.N.
 Security Council met to formally discuss Jammu and Kashmir for the first time in almost a half-century, as protests and clashes intensified.

 Winnie Byanyima, the new executive director of UNAIDS (AN/OXFAM International)